Being Black And Pregnant Was Already Scary — Coronavirus Makes It Even Scarier

 “My heart sank, completely sank,” she said.
 “There was so much confusion and it caused so much stress.
 I was just trying to figure out what is my birth actually going to be like?”

 Because things were changing so rapidly, reliable information was hard to come by.
-Both Williams and Nicely shared relying heavily on community groups and neighborhood listservs for updates.
+Both Kapten and Nicely shared relying heavily on community groups and neighbourhood listservs for updates.

 “There were mixed messages everywhere, because the hospital didn’t actually put anything in writing for a while,” Nicely said.
 “So I was relying on this Facebook group that I’m a part of, and a lot of people were just freaking out and posting.
 Everything was changing up to the minute, and every hospital had different rules.”

-When faced with the possibility of laboring alone, Williams turned to a Park Slope parents group to learn more about her options and available resources.
+When faced with the possibility of labouring alone, Kapten turned to a Park Slope parents group to learn more about her options and available resources.
 But as things continue to shift rapidly, the landscape remains uncertain.

 Advertisement